srikargade1/aaron/README.md

 - Offline access to downloaded articles.
 - Search history and article filtering by tags.
 - Progress dashboard for tracking improvement.
 - Automatic labelling of custom articles to optimise search.
 This is achieved by the implementation of the LDA algorithm.
+- Redundant articles will be removed and only a single copy of the article will be saved using data deduplication algorithms.

 ---